sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 ```

-bind command will do the following:
+Bind command will do the following:

 - Read info from config_db
 - Check if IP address exists for Ethernet0.
 If yes, delete the IP from interface